icub-tech-iit/documentation/docs/robot_calibration_types/amo_encoder_joint_calibration_10_details.md

     <img  src="../img/calibration-amo-abs-enc.png" width="700">
 </p>

-As you can see in the above-reported state machine, after the calibration command is received by the EMS, a timer of 30 seconds gets triggered; afterward, we want untile the motor encoder calibration ends; finally, the calibration procedure 10 commences.
+As you can see in the above-reported state machine, after the calibration command is received by the EMS, a timer of 30 seconds gets triggered; afterward, we wait until the motor encoder calibration ends; finally, the calibration procedure 10 commences.

 The procedure basically consists in moving the slow shaft towards one of the hardware limits as defined in the position set within the calibration parameter `calibrationZero`.
 The value of the PWM used is in turn defined through the parameter `calibration1`.
 The joint moves until the limit is reached within a time window and within a predefined maximum length, whose values are coded in the firmware.